hotheadsoftware/nexus/README.md

     - Add logo upload support.
 Do not store locally.
         - Use minio locally, s3 in cloud.
         - setup flysystem
+- [ ] Need documentation (step-by-step) for adding new user types / panels
+    - [ ] Buyer
+    - [ ] Supplier
+    - [ ] Other
+- [ ] Can we rely on the Tenancy package to do asset rewrites, while ensuring that it only works on particular paths? (e.g. "don't rewrite public/assets, only rewrite public/storage")

 ## Architecture